OrnitheMC/ornithe-installer/native/README.md

-# Quilt Installer Native Launch
+# Ornithe Installer Native Launch

 This folder contains the rust project used to launch the installer on Windows and macOS.